How to Plan a Trip to Waco and the Magnolia Silos

 Magnolia Market – Magnolia Market carries home goods and not only is the merchandise great, but the displays are amazing.
 I often wander around the store just to study the displays.

-Magnolia Market gets a store refresh four times a year (February, May, August, and November).
+The Magnolia Market gets a store refresh four times a year (February, May, August, and November).
 The theme matches the theme with the magazine theme in Magnolia Journal.
-Now, every time you read your new Magnolia journal Magazine, you know that the Magnolia Market has been redecorated to match the theme of the magazine.
+Now, every time you read your new Magnolia Journal Magazine, you know that the Magnolia Market has been redecorated to match the theme of the magazine.

 Their displays are just incredible and are all handmade.